-- £2,500 funding award (with Dr. M. Dsouza, UCL) for the Sept 2016 conference: 'Joint Enterprise after Jogee: Reconsidering Law and Policy'.
-(Society of Legal Scholars: Small Projects and Events Fund 2016)
+- £2,500.00 funding award (with Dr. Mark Dsouza, UCL) in support of the 2016 conference: 'Joint Enterprise after Jogee: Reconsidering Law and Policy'.
+(Small Projects and Events Fund, Society of Legal Scholars, 2016)

 - Shortlisted (1 of 6): LawCareers.Net 'Law Lecturer of the Year' 2013 (LawCareers.Net, 2013)